AhmetZamanis/KaggleStoreSales/ReportPart1.md

 - Combining model 1 with a second linear model increases our RMSE and RMSLE a bit, but also reduces our MAPE.

-  - This is likely because MAPE is a measure of relative error, while RMSE and RMSLE are measures of absolute error.
-For example, an absolute error of 2 translates to 2% MAPE if the actual value is 100, but it translates to 0.2% MAPE if the actual value is 1000.
-In both cases, the absolute error is the same, but we may argue it’s more “costly” for the former case.

-  - This likely means that the model 1 + linear hybrid makes larger absolute errors but for more for larger values, while Model 1 makes smaller absolute errors but for more for smaller values.
+  - This likely means that the model 1 + linear hybrid makes larger absolute errors, but more for larger values, while model 1 makes smaller absolute errors, but more for smaller values.
 Which case is better is subjective.

-  - In either case RMSLE could be preferred as it penalizes underpredictions more, and meeting demand can be considered our primary goal.
+  - In either case, RMSLE could be preferred as it penalizes underpredictions more, and meeting demand can be considered our primary goal.

 - Combining model 1 with the random forest model decreases all error metrics considerably, and it appears to be the winning choice.

-Let’s see the predictions plotted against the actual values, and compare them with model 1 plots.
+Let’s see the predictions plotted against the actual values.

 ![](ReportPart1_files/figure-commonmark/cell-84-output-1.png)